 Cell-based therapies are associated with risks that need to be understood and quantified in order to develop treatments with an acceptable level of safety.

-Previous attempts to address the safety issue have employed suicide genes that are used to kill the cells with a specific drug.
+Previous attempts to address safety issues have employed suicide genes that are used to kill the cells with a specific drug.
 The suicide gene has to be reliably expressed or problems can develop:

-panCELLa’s exclusive FailSafe Cell System uses a suicide gene (HSV-TK) and an FDA-approved prodrug (Gancivlovir).
+panCELLa’s exclusive FailSafe (TM) uses a suicide gene (HSV-TK) and an FDA-approved prodrug (Gancivlovir).